IMEDEA/imedea-scopus-api/README.md

     # Your center credentials
     api = 'your_api_key_here'
     choice = 'your_choice_if_any_here'
-    # If working with a tunnel to an allowed ip
+    # If working with a ssh tunnel to an allowed ip
     # set to None or do not user parameter if not necessary
     tunnel_port = 1234